 Real-time ridesharing, on the other hand, has complexity.
 Time is the main factor here, and the driver can not accurately predict the time in advance.
 Time for meeting with a passenger may take longer than the journey itself.
 And, from a passenger’s point of view, there is no guarantee that they’ll always find a driver.

-Now, if you decide to create a ride sharing app, you have to know what exactly you want, in addition to what benefits drivers and passengers will get.
+Now, if you decide to build a ride sharing app, you have to know what exactly you want, in addition to what benefits drivers and passengers will get.
 Right now, all main directions of ridesharing is covered by the big players such as Uber, BlaBlaCar, and Lyft.
 So, you’ve to figure out a way how will you compete with them.

 Moreover, different type of ride sharing services require different type of ride sharing apps.
 For instance, the app for traditional ridesharing service doesn’t need to have sophisticated navigation functions.